-named(8), named-checkconf(8), RFC 1035, BIND 9 Administrator Reference Manual.
+named(8), lwres(3), resolver(5).

-9.22 NAMED-JOURNALPRINT
+9.19 NAMED-JOURNALPRINT

-named-journalprint - print zone journal in human-readable form named-journalprint journal named-journalprint prints the contents of a zone journal file in a human-readable form.
+named-journalprint - print zone journal in human-readable form named-journalprint journal named-journal prints the contents of a zone journal file in a human-readable form.

 Journal files are automatically created by named when changes are made to dynamic zones (e.g., by nsupdate).
 They record each addition or deletion of a resource record, in binary format, allowing the changes to be re-applied to the zone when the server is restarted after a shutdown or crash.
 By default, the name of the journal file is formed by appending the extension .jnl to the name of the corresponding zone file.